Developer guide

 As URL-encoded form data

-As a JSON object in the request body
+As a JSON object in the request body (recommended)

 Steps and Flags Structure

-) and configure step-specific flags, such as "allow_face_upload": true
+) and configure step-specific flags, such as"allow_face_upload": true

 step.